4paradigm/OpenMLDB/docs/en/maintain/upgrade.md

     ```bash
     bash bin/start.sh stop nameserver
     ```
-* Backup the old versions directories `bin` and `conf`
+* Backup the old `bin` directory
-* Download new version bin and conf
+* Replace with the new bin
-* Compare the configuration file diff and modify the necessary configuration, such as endpoint, zk_cluster, etc
-* Start nameserver
+* Start the new nameserver
     ```bash
     bash bin/start.sh start nameserver
     ```